vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

     agents: "*"
 ```

-Next run of `golem build` will generate our client create:
+Next run of `golem build` will generate our client crate:

 ```shell
 $ golem build